Overview

 The term “best execution” is meant to include not only commission expense, but to encompass the

-trade communicates information about an adviser’s underlying trading procedures.
-This information
+each trade communicates information about an adviser’s underlying trading procedures.
+This

-can then be used to evaluate whether an investment manager is consistently seeking to achieve best
+information can then be used to evaluate whether an investment manager is consistently seeking

-practices to assess our broker’s contribution to meeting our duty to provide best execution.
-As
+reviews its brokerage practices to assess our broker’s contribution to meeting our duty to provide

-advisory clients pay no commission, this assessment is driven largely by qualitative factors as
+best execution.
+As advisory clients pay no commission, this assessment is driven largely by

 Mutual fund share class selection